matteason/live-cloud-maps/README.md

 I've also released the code and images in this repository into the public domain using the [CC0 1.0 Universal licence](https://creativecommons.org/publicdomain/zero/1.0/).

 I'd appreciate an attribution if you use the code or images, but it's not necessary.
+I'd love to know how you're using this project - get in touch on X/Twitter [@MattEason](https://twitter.com/MattEason) or email clouds@matteason.co.uk.

 Images are processed with the help of the excellent [JIMP](https://github.com/oliver-moran/jimp) image manipulation library.